The purpose of this scholarship is to provide financial support for a school nurse to participate in an advocacy education program.

 - The chief executive officer determines the amount of the scholarship (up to $1500).
 The scholarship funds will be mailed to recipient.
 Fifty percent of the funds will be given at annual conference and the remaining 50% will be given at the completion of the project.

 - Recipient's name will be communicated to the NASN membership following the conference.

-- Recipient will receive complimentary four-day registration to the annual conference during the year the scholarship is awarded.
+- Recipient will receive complimentary registration to the annual conference during the year the scholarship is awarded.

 - Currently classified as an active NASN member for the previous 2 years.

 - Current licensure as a registered nurse and be currently employed as a school nurse for at least .6 FTE for the previous two years.

 - Hold a bachelor's degree or higher (this degree does not have to be in nursing).

 - Provide a written statement of 500 words or less indicating their interest in advocacy for school nursing and/or school nursing services.
 The plan may have national, state or local focus, but should interface in some method with NASN (i.e., article in journal or newsletter, conference presentation, etc.).